gawel/WSGIProxy2/README.rst

 The Proxy application accept some keyword arguments.
 Those arguments are passed to the client during the process.

+If no client as specified then python httplib is used.
+It's recommended to use a more robust client able to manage a connection pool and stuff.

 Use `urllib3 <http://pypi.python.org/pypi/urllib3>`_::

   >>> proxy = HostProxy(application_url, client='urllib3')